-GreatCanadianBidding-FRYou can review the last set of problems in the September 2025 issue of Bridge Canada, along with the answers and comments of the expert panel.
+GreatCanadianBidding-FRYou can review the last set of problems in the September 2025 issue of Bridge Canada, along with the answers and comments from the panel of 24 experts.
+Among them, Mike Hargreaves scored a perfect 50, followed by Jason Feldman with 49.
+Top reader was Sheldon Spier followed by Rasim Sari.

 December 2025 Problems